majedrifat/Emotion-recognition-email_to_Admin/README.md

 # Credits
-This work is inspired from [this](https://github.com/oarriaga/face_classification) great work and the resources of Adrian Rosebrock helped me alot!.
+This work is inspired from [this](https://github.com/oarriaga/face_classification) great work .

-# Ongoing
-Draw emotions faces next to the detected face.

-# Issues & Suggestions

-If any issues and suggestions to me, you can create an [issue](https://github.com/omar178/Emotion-recognition/issues).

 If you like this work please help me by giving me some stars.